CODE OF CIVIL PROCEDURE IN THE COUNTRY OF GEORGIA

 With the other party's permission, the judge may provide that party with the judicial summons that must be served on the other party.
 Written application to the court authorizing service by courier at the party's cost is required for expedited service of judicial summons.
 It is the duty of the person serving the summons to return the second signed copy to the court after making the delivery.

-The judge may order the local self-government body or local precincts (district police officers) of territorial bodies of the Ministry of Internal Affairs of Georgia to deliver to these persons the judicial summons if the parties, their representatives, witnesses, experts, specialists, and interpreters could not be notified of the time and location of a hearing or the performance of a certain procedural action under this Code.
-Within the time limits established by the court judgment, the local authorities or district police officers shall be responsible for arranging the delivery of the judicial summons to the parties, their representatives, as well as to witnesses, experts, specialists, and interpreters and notifying the judge of the delivery, causes for the failure to deliver, or for refusal to deliver the judicial summons.
+The judge may order the local self-government body or local precincts (district police officers) of territorial bodies of the Ministry of Internal Affairs of Georgia to deliver to these persons the judicial summons if the parties, their representatives, witnesses, experts, specialists, and interpreters could not be notified of the time and location of a hearing or the performance of a specific procedural action under this Code.
+Within the time limits established by the court judgment, the local authorities or district police officers shall be responsible for arranging the delivery of the judicial summons to the parties, their representatives, as well as to witnesses, experts, specialists, and interpreters and notifying the judge of the delivery, causes for the failure to deliver, or for refusal to provide the judicial summons.

 If a party to a case is located in another municipality (district, city), and the court considering the case determines that it will be impossible to serve the party with a judicial summons in time, the court in whose jurisdiction the party is staying may be required to do so.
 The reviewing court may use electronic methods to convey the judicial summons to the appropriate court or inform it of the contents of the judicial summons.
-Any court-ordered to serve a summons is responsible for creating the summons on behalf of the ordering court.
+Any court ordered to serve a summons is responsible for creating the summons on behalf of the ordering court.
 A competent court official must take the required action.
-The court responsible for service must inform the ordering court of the delivery, any reasons for the failure to serve or refusal to deliver the judicial summons, and the manner by which the relevant document was sent.
+The court responsible for service must inform the ordering court of the delivery, any reasons for the failure to serve or refusal to deliver the judicial summons, and how the relevant document was sent.

-In accordance with Article 73(8) of this Code, if the person delivering the judicial summons is unable to meet the addressee of the summons at the address indicated by the party, the judicial summons shall be handed over to any legally competent family member residing with the addressee, and if the judicial summons is delivered according to the workplace, to the administration of the workplace.
+By Article 73(8) of this Code, if the person delivering the judicial summons is unable to meet the addressee of the summons at the address indicated by the party, the judicial summons shall be handed over to any legally competent family member residing with the addressee, and if the judicial summons is delivered according to the workplace, to the administration of the workplace.
 The person receiving the court summons must complete a second copy and provide his or her name, surname, relationship to the addressee, and position held.
 Likewise, a court summons receiver must promptly deliver the summons to the addressee.
 Service of the court summons on the addressee shall be deemed to have been made upon delivery to the person mentioned in this paragraph, and the addressee's signature shall verify such service on the second copy of the summons.

 If the addressee cannot be found upon delivery of the court summons, the person making the delivery must note on the second copy of the summons where the addressee might be found and what time he or she is anticipated to return.
 Suppose the addressee or the entity refuses to accept the judicial summons.
 In that case, the person delivering the summons should mark the denial on the summons, which shall be returned to the court.
-The recipient of the summons will be presumed to have received notice of the matter, and the court will proceed with the hearing.
+The summons recipient will be presumed to have received notice of the matter, and the court will proceed with the hearing.

 Second, suppose the entity refuses to accept the judicial summons.
 In that case, the summons will not be deemed served on the defendant if the summons is sent to them for the first time, except where the summons has been sent to the address indicated by the defendant in its reply (response).
 All parties and their attorneys must update the court on address changes throughout the proceedings.
 In the absence of such notice, the addressee of a judicial summons may be presumed to still reside at the last known address to the court, and the summons may be served upon him or her at that address.